BryanHogan/bryanhogan-blog-content/blog/living-in-macau.md

 It's easy to go to Mainland China from Macau as well.
 And I'd highly recommend it, things are generally cheaper in China.
 If you go to China you will need:
 - WeChat Pay and/or AliPay - For making payments.
 Make sure you fully registered so your account doesn't get locked after a few transactions.
 With non-Chinese banks these apps do not work in Macau.
 - Amap (Gaode) - For navigation.
 Also very useful for the University of Macau campus.
+- DiDi - The taxi app for China.
+Compared to Germany taking a taxi / DiDi here is very cheap.

 ## Worth visiting?